iCloud: Organize messages into folders

 To create a subfolder, do one of the following:

-Select the folder to which you want to add a subfolder, click the Add button , type a name, then press Return.
+Select the folder in which you want to add a subfolder, click the Add button , type a name, then press Return.

-Drag an existing folder to another folder.
+Drag an existing folder on top of another folder.
 The dragged folder becomes a subfolder.

 To rename a folder, double-click the folder’s name, type a new name, then press Return.

-To delete a folder, select it, choose Delete Folder from the Action pop-up menu in the sidebar, then click Delete.
+To delete a folder, select it, click the Action pop-up menu in the sidebar, choose Delete Folder, then click Delete.